evkx/evkx.github.io/content/models/bmw/ix3/iX3/_index.md

 ## Battery, range, and charging

 The battery has a gross capacity of 80kWh and a net capacity of 74kWh, meaning you have a 6kWh buffer for protection.
 (7,5%).
-Depending on car options, the [WLTP range](../../../../guides/understandingrange/wltp) varies from 461 to 453 km (287-282 mi).
+The [WLTP range](../../../../guides/understandingrange/wltp) varies from 461 to 453 km (287-282 mi), depending on car options.
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
 The consumption is between 16,1kWh/100km for the basic version and 16,3kWh/100km for the top trim version for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is kW.
 A full charge from 0 - 100% would take 61 minutes, while a more common scenario of 10-80% would take 30 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 61% resulting in an actual charge speed including time loss on 102kW.
 Each charge session would take 26 minutes and 4 seconds.